mattermost/docs/source/process/pre-release.md

 Go to **System Console** > **Editions and License** > **License Key** > **Choose File** and select the license file provided, then click **Upload**.
 The **Edition** field should show **Mattermost Enterprise Edition** and the enteprise features should be activated.

-In the team site when you go to the main menu and open the "About Mattermost" dialog the **Licensed by** field should say `trial`.
+In the team site when you go to the main menu and open the "About Mattermost" dialog the **Licensed by** field should say `trial_1000users`.

 #### Setting up Active Directory/LDAP